Massipssa/Docs/cloud/aws/ManagementGoverance/governance.md

 ## Trusted Advisor

 - Fully managed best-practice auditing too
+- Provides realtime guidance to help you provision your resources following AWS best practices
+- Trust advisor checks help optimize your AWS infrastructure, increase security and performance, reduce your overall costs, and monitor service limits
 - It'll scan 5 different parts of your account and look for places where you could improve your adoption of the recommended best practices provided by AWS

 ## AWS Control Tower